braidn/Knowledge-Repo/VueJsFramework.md

 * Directives are also borrowed heavily from Angular
   * some of the build in ones are used a lot: `v-if, v-on, v-cloak`
 * [Some comparisons with other frameworks][1]
+* _Props_: are local vars that contain data passed from the parent elements.
+  * Generally when passing props, they are passed like `:propName="propVal"`
+  * These are defined in the templates and then passed to all child components declared in script.

 ##Veux